+Starting from Pandas version 1.1.0, the sorting methods accept a "key" argument, so you can simply pass natsort\keygen() to the sorting methods and sort:

+Similarly, if you need to sort the index there is sort\index of a DataFrame.

-As of Pandas version 0.16.0, the sorting methods do not accept a key argument, so you cannot simply pass natsort_keygen() to a Pandas DataFrame and sort.
-This request has been made to the Pandas devs; see issue 3942 if you are interested.
-If you need to sort a Pandas DataFrame, please check out this answer on StackOverflow for ways to do this without the key argument to sort.
+If you are on an older version of Pandas, check out please check out this answer on StackOverflow for ways to do this without the key argument to sort\values.